Search sheldonbrown.com and sheldonbrown.org

 Many Italian bars are actually closer to 25.8 than the nominal 26 mm size.

-If you're shopping for a stem, and are not sure the handlebar size you need, don't guess; measure, or get somebody to measure for you with a proper caliper.
-If the bars are too skinny for the stem, it is possible, but inelegant to shim the bar with thin metal stock.
+If you're shopping for a stem, and are not sure the handlebar size you need, don't guess!
+Measure, or get somebody to measure for you with a proper caliper.
+If the bars are too skinny for the stem, it is possible but inelegant to shim the bar with thin metal stock.
 If in doubt, however, don't take chances, especially with aluminum stems.
 If you force an aluminum stem to bend to a shape it wasn't made to fit, it may fatigue and crack.
 If it is going to break, it will break when you are pulling or pushing extra hard on it, and down you'll go.
-Stem failures are among the most dangerous parts failures there are, and almost always lead to nasty crashes.
+Stem failures are among the most dangerous parts failures, and almost always lead to nasty crashes.

 Many of the newer bikes are coming with "pop-top" stems.
-This type of stem has a removeable front section held on by two bolts, rather than the usual single bolt.
+This type of stem has a removable front section held on by two bolts, rather than the usual single bolt.
 In addition to being light and strong, this type of stem can be interchanged much more easily than traditional one-bolt stems, because you don't need to remove handlebar tape/grips nor brake/shift levers to change the stem.
+It also is easier to replace the handlebars.

 Stems are measured in ways that are often confusing, and measurement systems will sometimes vary from one manufacturer to another.